Real estate investing is perhaps one of the oldest side hustles in existence.

 You don’t need much capital upfront, just a lot of legwork to find deals and network with potential buyers.

-With “turnkey” platforms like Roofstock and solid property management, this can be pretty hands-off.
+But with solid property management, this can be pretty hands-off.

 This real estate strategy doesn’t actually require you to own any property.
 In fact, it can be a lower cost way to get started.